 The Natural Capital Coalition (NCC) is a global, multi-stakeholder platform to advance the business case to integrate natural capital into business and investment decision making.
 The Coalition includes leaders from business, government, international organizations, civil society and wider stakeholders.
 Through the Natural Capital Protocol project, the aim is to improve our understanding of the true value and dependencies on natural capital, including the risks and opportunities that are associated with this relationship.
 Building on existing initiatives, the project aims to develop a harmonized framework to support natural capital accounting, so that businesses can better measure and manage their environmental impacts.

-FAO and Trucost are conducting an environmental materiality assessment for selected agricultural commodities (by early 2015), as an input to the Food and Beverage Sector Guide.
-Following a period of pilot testing, the final publication of the Sector Guide is expected be completed by the end of March 2016.
+FAO and Trucost have conducted an environmental materiality assessment for selected agricultural commodities - Natural Capital Impacts in Agriculture - as an input to the NCP Food and Beverage Sector Guide.
+Following a period of pilot testing, the Natural Capital Coalition launched in July 2016 the Natural Capital Protocol and the Sector Guide for Food and Beverages